 Many parents and grandparents want to pass their wealth to their children while they are still alive.
 Gifts to children or grandchildren can be a good way to reduce a taxable estate.

-While you can give a child or grandchild $15,000 (in 2020) a year without incurring taxes on the gift, you probably don't want a young child receiving the money outright.
+While you can give a child or grandchild $17,000 (in 2023) a year without incurring taxes on the gift, you probably don't want a young child receiving the money outright.
 A "Crummey" trust provides a way to take advantage of the gift tax exclusion while keeping the money in a trust until the child is old enough to handle it.

-But putting money into a regular trust presents one big problem: In order for the gift to avoid being taxed, the child must have a "present interest" in the money.
-Because a promise to give someone money later does not count as a present interest, most gifts to trusts aren't excluded from the gift tax.
+But putting money into a regular trust presents one big problem: In order for the gift to avoid being taxed, the child must have a present interest in the money.
+Because a promise to give someone money later doesn't count as a present interest, most gifts to trusts aren't excluded from the gift tax.

-It's very important that you notify the beneficiary of the gift and his or her right to withdraw the gift or the IRS will not apply the gift tax exclusion.
-There is the risk that the beneficiary will withdraw the money right away, but you can make it clear (but not in writing) that any withdrawals will mean that he or she will not get any more gifts from you.
+It's very important that you notify the beneficiary of the gift and their right to withdraw the gift, or the IRS will not apply the gift tax exclusion.
+There is the risk that the beneficiary will withdraw the money right away, but you can make it clear (not in writing) that any withdrawals will mean that they will not get any more gifts from you.
 Once the money is in the trust, you control how much the beneficiary can receive and when.